GreptimeTeam/docs/docs/nightly/en/user-guide/concepts/data-model.md

 - The time index column is `access_time`.
 - `remote_addr`, `http_status`, `http_method`, `http_refer` and `user_agent` are tags.
-- `request` is a field which enables full-text index.
+- `request` is a field that enables full-text index by the `FULLTEXT` column option.

 To learn how to indicate `Tag`, `Timestamp`, and `Field` columns, Please refer to [table management](../table-management.md#create-a-table) and [CREATE statement](/reference/sql/create.md).